Maple, peanut butter and granola make these peanut butter overnight oats a quick and delicious breakfast. This recipe is vegan and gluten free.

 Is this Overnight Oats Recipe Gluten Free?

-They are usually processed on the same equipment as wheat therefore they must be certified gluten free.
-I buy Bob’s Red Mill Gluten Free Oats but I know Quaker now has a gluten free line.
+They are usually processed on the same equipment as wheat therefore they must be labeled or certified gluten free.
+I buy Bob's Red Mill Gluten Free Oats but I know Quaker now has a gluten free line.

 This recipe is also vegan if you use vegan granola.
 I used Purely Elizabeth Vanilla Almond Butter granola because it's gluten free, vegan and incredibly delicious.